berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section03 Data-Directed Programming.md

 (which means we know how to handle that operation), then we simply apply the procedure.
 Otherwise, we throw an error.

-## A Clarification on DDP
+## A Clarification on Data-Directed-Programming

-Don't get the idea that DDP just means a two-dimensional table of operator and type names!
+Don't get the idea that Data-Directed-Programming just means a two-dimensional table of operator and type names!
 DDP is a very general, great idea.
 It means putting the details of a system into data, rather than into programs, so you can write general programs instead of very speciﬁc ones.